 If you are starting from the typical Western diet, high in processed meat, dairy, and packaged foods, then this will be hard.
 But it is possible!
 You just have to want it.

 First, I want to clarify the difference in the term "lifestyle" and the word "diet" as most of us know it.

 "Diet" as a noun is simply a word used to describe the kinds of food a person habitually eats.
-It is not always referring to "diet" as a verb, a special course of food a person restricts oneself to for a limited amount of time in order to achieve weight loss.
+It is not always referring to "diet" as a verb, a special course of food a person restricts oneself to for a limited amount of time in order to achieve weight loss or other health goal.

-The idea of cutting out all of those foods may be daunting, but think about it,
+The idea of cutting out all of those foods may be daunting.

 In order to make this change stick you need to know why you are doing it.
 Is it for your health?
 That's why my family did it.

 While it may be possible to eat junk food and animal products every day and still be considered "generally healthy," these foods are not clean eating foods, even if they are organic and ethically raised.

 Animal products or highly processed foods will not promote health or help you meet significant health goals.